 Every year, we host an open call and award selected artists with studio time.
 These emerging artists work one-on-one with a producer to record their project, attend music business workshops, receive professional portraits, and perform at music showcases.

-Applications for the next residency open in January 2021 and close at the end of February.
+Applications for the next residency open in March 2021.

 Sundays at the studio are reserved for formerly incarcerated / court-system involved artists.
 These resident artists receive additional support with education, child care, employment and court dates.